Charmed Star Sarah Jeffery Reacts to Ongoing Feud Between OG and Reboot Writers - E! Online

 As the season four finale approached, the reboot writers even began to lay the framework for Shannen Doherty, Holly Marie Combs, Alyssa Milano and Rose McGowan's potential return.
 But then, the CW announced the series wasn't going to be renewed for a fifth season.

-"I had hoped we gotten another season, if only to continue to wherever that went," she told E!
-News.
+"I had hoped we gotten another season, if only to continue to wherever that went," Sarah, who spoke to E!
+News at a Hilton Estates Group gathering, said.
 "We were excited to pull in the the OG Charmed ones."

 In the finale, Mel (Melonie Diaz), Maggie (Sarah) and Kaela (Lucy Barrett) discover a portal to Halliwell Manor, where the witches from the original series lived.